jnb666/blog/content/posts/local_llm_hosting-part2.md

 +++
 date = '2025-08-28T13:52:27+01:00'
-title = 'Local LLM models: Part2 - a basic cmd line app in go'
+title = 'Local LLM models: Part 2 - a basic cmd line app in go'
 +++
 For the first post in this series which covers setting up the environment see [part 1](/posts/local_llm_hosting-part1).